ElanHashem/cse15l-lab-reports/lab-report-5-week-10.md

 ![labreport5 ss1](https://user-images.githubusercontent.com/103283907/172286922-bf9bb9c8-894d-4a63-8999-034ddfddb2c4.png)

-the first one is the given parser and the second one is mine
+the first one is the given parser actual result and the second one is my actual result

 The test in the file was

 ![labreport5 ss2](https://user-images.githubusercontent.com/103283907/172294707-2b85b9ea-9ae5-47a4-b23c-02f4938fc6eb.png)

-the correct output is
+the excpected output  is

 ![labreport5 ss3](https://user-images.githubusercontent.com/103283907/172299876-d1402cab-21ea-4438-b332-f56fa0b5e101.png)